Best DVRs for cord cutters

 - Two or more HD tuners -- When it comes to HD tuners, the more your device has the merrier.
 The bare minimum is two so you can record two channels at the same time, or watch one while you record another, but heavy antenna heads might appreciate even more.

-- 1TB or more of storage -- Depending on the device you have, a terabyte of storage space should offer about 150 hours of programs.
+- 1TB or more of storage -- Depending on the device you have, a terabyte of built-in storage space should offer about 150 hours of program content.
 But if you choose a device such as the TiVo which automatically records shows it "thinks you like," you could run out very quickly.
 Which is why you also need...

 - The ability to add extra storage via USB or SD card -- An external hard drive is an excellent option, providing your DVR doesn't need a proprietary model.
 Generally, a 1TB external hard drive is cheap at about 50 bucks.